-The Landmark Mandarin Oriental is Hong Kong’s urban retreat.
-The luxury hotel is adjacent to a popular designer shopping mall, right on the famous Queens Road, and steps from Lan Kwai Fong nightlife.
+The Landmark Mandarin Oriental Hong Kong is the city’s urban retreat.
+The luxury hotel is adjacent to a popular designer shopping mall, right on the famous Queens Road, and steps from Lan Kwai Fong nightlife in Central Hong Kong.
 The well-appointed 98 rooms and 13 suites are spacious and complete with fulsome amenities from yoga mats to champagne flutes.
-It’s a top pick.

-- The Landmark Mandarin Oriental, Hong Kong Reservations
+The Landmark Mandarin Oriental Hong Kong Reservations: Book Virtuoso or FAN Club

 - Queens Road location in the heart of shopping and dining